 - 1/2 cup unsweetened cocoa powder or cacao powder

 - 1 tsp baking soda

-- You’ll only use about half of this batch for the brownies
+You’ll only need half a batch of salted caramel for the brownies

-- Press batter into baking pan.
-It will be a little thick due to coconut flour.
+- Fold in the dark chocolate chips and then press batter into lined baking pan.
+The batter will be thick, due to coconut flour.

 - While brownies are in fridge, make the salted caramel sauce.

-- In a small saucepan, mix the coconut sugar, agave, and coconut oil, and salt.
-Heat over medium heat, stirring to evenly melt the agave or maple syrup and coconut oil.
+- In small saucepan over medium heat, combine coconut sugar, agave/maple syrup, coconut oil, and salt.
+Cook over medium heat, stirring to fully melt the syrup and coconut oil.

-- When sugar starts to soft boil (bubble), set the timer for two minutes.
+- When sugar comes to soft boil (bubbling), set timer for two minutes.
 Stir the mixture once or twice during these two minutes.

-- Carefully stir in the coconut milk until it is mixed in and continue to heat until sauce returns to a low simmer.
+- Then, carefully stir in coconut milk to incorporate and continue cooking until sauce returns to a low simmer.

-- Simmer low for 25-35 minutes.
-Stirring ever so often to get the caramel from the bottom of the pan.
+- Simmer for 20-25 minutes, stirring every so often to get the caramel from the bottom of the pan.
 It will start to turn a darker amber color.
 The mixture will be soft and will continue to bubble a little bit during this whole process.
 NOTE: The longer you simmer it, the thicker the sauce will become when cooled.

-- Once it can coat the back of a wooden spoon (a thin coating), remove from heat and let it cool.
-This is where it will thicken.
-Then store it in a covered glass container.
-Cool for 10 -12 minutes, stir, then you can place it covered in the fridge, if you are not using it right away. you can store it in fridge for up to two weeks.
-Makes around 3/4c to 1 cup.
+- When sauce can coat the back of a wooden spoon (a thin coating), remove from heat and let it cool and thicken.
+Store it in a covered glass container.
+Cool for another 10 minutes, stir, then if not using immediately, place it covered in the fridge for up to two weeks.
+Makes 3/4 to 1 cup sauce.

 - The key to making these brownies set is refrigerating them a bit after you have removed them from the oven and they have cooled a bit.